fynv/FeiRays/README.md

 * Chapter 1: Motion Blur

 Skipped.
-For triangle mesh, the acceleration structure provided by Vulkan seems doesn't support it directly.
+For triangle mesh, the acceleration structure provided by Vulkan doesn't seem support it directly.
 Not having a workaround yet.

 * Chapter 2: Bounding Volume Hierarchies